IRCVLab/YOLOv8-for-Jetson-Orin/README.md

 Version differences of main packages are described in appendix for someone in need

 ## Virtual Environment User
-If you are going to use this code in virtual environment, please check your OpneCV build informantion in your virtual environment(NOT HOST)
+If you are going to use this code in virtual environment, please check your OpenCV build informantion in your virtual environment(NOT HOST)
 ```shell
 $ python3
 $ >>> import cv2